mjrlowe/terminal_images/README.md

 ![Inverted image loaded from unsplash](./examples/unsplash_photo_with_inverted_character_map.png)
 ![Colored high-res image loaded from unsplash](./examples/small_high_res_colored_image.png)

-For more example outputs, have a look at the images folder.
+For more example outputs, have a look at the examples folder.

 ## Todo